How Oregon's Infamous Football Uniforms Went From Classic To Crazy

 With a second trip to the college football championship game in five years, Oregon has established itself as one of the top college football programs in the country.

 It wasn’t always that way.
-Before Nike got its grips on the Oregon program, the Ducks wore some of the most classic uniforms in college football.
-On the next few pages we will take a look at how those uniforms have changed through the years.
+Before Nike got their grips on the Oregon program, the Ducks wore some of the most classic uniforms in college football.
+On the next few pages we will take a look at how they have changed through the years.

-Nothing is more classic than the Oregon uniforms worn in the 1958 Rose Bowl, featuring yellow helmets with numbers on the side and white jerseys with shoulder stripes.
+Nothing is more classic than the Oregon uniforms in the 1958 Rose Bowl with gold helmets and numbers on the side along with white jerseys with shoulder stripes.

-In the early 1970s, the Ducks (dark jerseys) were wearing a simple yellow helmet without logos or numbers.
+In the early 1970s, the Ducks (dark jerseys) were wearing a simple gold helmet without logos or numbers.

-In the mid-1980s, Bill Musgrave, now the quarterbacks coach for the NFL's Philadelphia Eagles, modelled a gorgeous and classic football uniform with a 'UO' on the side of the helmet and a standard jersey/pants combo.
+In the mid-80s, Bill Musgrave, the current quarterbacks coach for the Philadelphia Eagles, modelled a gorgeous and classic football uniform with a 'UO' on the side of the helmet and a standard jersey/pants combo.

-By the mid-1990s, the craziest things about the Oregon uniforms were Donald Duck on the sleeves (used with Disney's permission) ...
+By the mid-90s, the craziest things about the Oregon uniforms were Donald Duck on the sleeves (Disney gave permission to the school to use Donald).

-Knight, who ran track at Oregon, began donating money and was asked to come up with uniforms that would help Oregon recruit better athletes.
+Phil Knight, who ran track at Oregon, got involved, began donating money, and was asked to come up with uniforms that would help Oregon recruit better athletes.

-In 2006, some tire-tread patterns were added to the shoulders and pants.
+In 2006, they added some tire tread patterns to the shoulders and pants.
 But again, the basic template still looked the same.

-In 2009, wings were added to the jerseys, but more importantly, the school colours of green and yellow became optional.
+In 2009, wings were added to the jerseys, but more importantly, the school colours of green and gold became optional.

 And even when Oregon wears colours, they are often just a loose interpretation.
 The wackier, the better.
 Just ask Marcus Mariota.

-Coach Mark Helfrich was recently asked where Knight would sit at games, responding 'wherever he wants.'
+Football coach Mark Helfrich was recently asked where Knight sits at games, responding 'wherever he wants.'

 In the recent college football playoff semifinal game, Oregon went all apple green for the first time.